Lifting and Folding: A Framework for Unstable Graphs and TF-Cousins: Concluding Remarks

 The language of lifting and folding, adapted from voltage graph theory~\cite{grosstucker01}, makes this relationship transparent.
 Each guide $\phi$ determines a specific fold, and distinct conjugacy classes of guides yield distinct TF-cousins sharing the same CDC (Propositions~\ref{prop:involution03}--\ref{prop:involution04}).
 The constructions of Section~\ref{sec:constructions} show concretely that both problems have solutions at every order: the seed pair $(C_k\cup C_k,\, C_{2k})$, together with the operations of adding entangled edges and pins, yields TF-isomorphic pairs and unstable graphs of every order.
 A further construction (Proposition~\ref{prop:substitution}) produces new TF-isomorphic pairs by replacing entangled vertices with odd circuits, giving a second infinite family of examples.
 The claw-graph family of Section~\ref{sec:claw} demonstrates that prominent graphs, including the Petersen graph, arise naturally within this framework.

-We note in passing that Collins and Sciriha~\cite{collins2020} ask whether graphs with isomorphic CDCs necessarily share the same main eigenvalues, describing this as an open problem.
+Collins and Sciriha~\cite{collins2020} ask whether graphs with isomorphic CDCs necessarily share the same main eigenvalues, describing this as an open problem.
 The answer is affirmative and is in fact a consequence of the stronger result, already established by Porcu~\cite{porcu}, that graphs with isomorphic CDCs are cospectral.

 Several questions remain open.
 Every known example of either problem contains a pair of circuits $C_k$, $C_{2k}$ as a substructure; we conjecture that this is a necessary condition, and confirming or refuting it would clarify the structural role of $C_k\cup C_{2k}$ in both problems.
-In particular, the conjecture is consistent with all TF-cousin pairs on at most $8$ vertices catalogued by Collins and Sciriha~\cite{collins2020}: in every case the common CDC contains $C_{2k}$ and each base graph contains $C_k$ for some odd $k$.
-We have extended this verification to all connected graphs on at most $9$ vertices using McKay's complete enumeration~\cite{mckay,mckaydata}: there are no TF-cousin pairs on $6$ vertices, $4$ pairs on $7$ vertices, $39$ pairs on $8$ vertices, and $469$ pairs on $9$ vertices, and in every case both members of the pair contain circuits $C_k$ and $C_{2k}$ as substructures of their common CDC for some odd $k$.
+We have verified the conjecture for all connected graphs on at most $9$ vertices using McKay's complete enumeration~\cite{mckay,mckaydata}, checking CDC isomorphism directly in each case.
+The counts of connected non-isomorphic TF-cousin pairs, verified by full graph isomorphism of the CDCs, are: no pairs on $6$ vertices, $3$ pairs on $7$ vertices, $24$ pairs on $8$ vertices, and $255$ pairs on $9$ vertices.
+In every case both members of the pair contain circuits $C_k$ and $C_{2k}$ as substructures of their common CDC for some odd $k$.

-We note that our counts include all connected non-isomorphic TF-cousin pairs, without excluding trivially unstable cases; the count of $32$ in \cite{collins2020} restricts to pairs in which neither graph is trivially unstable, accounting for the difference.
+In~\cite{collins2020}, $32$ pairs are reported on graphs of at most $8$ vertices.
+The enumeration in~\cite{collins2020} covers all graphs on up to $8$ vertices, including disconnected ones, with no restriction on bipartiteness or vertex-determining properties.
+It is explicitly noted in~\cite{collins2020} that $\mathrm{CDC}(C_6)\cong\mathrm{CDC}(K_3\cup K_3)$ as an instance of a pair with a disconnected member.
+Our enumeration uses McKay's connected graph files~\cite{mckay,mckaydata} and therefore covers connected graphs only.
+Our $27$ connected pairs ($3$ on $7$ vertices and $24$ on $8$ vertices) form a subset of the $32$ pairs of~\cite{collins2020}; the remaining $5$ pairs in~\cite{collins2020} involve at least one disconnected graph.
 The number of TF-cousins of a given graph is determined in principle by the conjugacy classes of strongly switching involutions in its CDC (Theorem~\ref{prop:involution04}), but an explicit count for the claw graph family remains open: Proposition~\ref{prop:clawgeneralisation} establishes that $\CG(n)$ has at least one TF-cousin for each odd $n$, but whether $\CG'(n)$ is the unique one is an open question that would be resolved by a complete description of the strongly switching involutions of $\CDC(\CG(n))$.

 Progress on any of these questions would deepen the connection between the algebraic structure of $\Aut(\CDC(G))$ and the combinatorial properties of its base graphs.